PioneeringTechLab/laravel-sudo/README.md

 3. A decision is made whether to show the password re-prompt based on either criteria 1 or 2 in [Sudo Criteria](#sudo-criteria)
 4. If the password re-prompt should be shown, the following steps are performed:
     1. The middleware checks to see whether a `sudo_password` value was included in the request
-    2. If the value was either left out or is empty and the HTTP request method is not `GET`, an error is generated; otherwise, the middleware continues processing further
+    2. If the value was either left out or is empty and the `sudo_mode_submission` value exists, an error is generated; otherwise, the middleware continues processing further
 5. If the `sudo_password` request value has been included, the following steps are performed:
     1. If the user instance is an instance or subclass of `CSUNMetaLab\Authentication\MetaUser` AND the user is masquerading, then the current user instance is swapped to be the *masquerading* (original) user, not the *masqueraded* (current) user.
     2. The username (based upon the [SUDO_USERNAME](#sudo-username) attribute in the user model) is retrieved from the model